You can grow your own Sprouts in small trays in your kitchen.

 You can grow sprouts from different seeds, legumes and grains.
 However, you cannot grow just everything for sprouts, as not all plants are edible to humans when the plant is just a sprout.

 But you can grow sprouts of over 45 plant varieties.
-In the SPROUT LIST you can find the most popular.
-When you choose seeds always look for 100% organic and sprout approved seeds.
+Here in the shop you will always find 22 varieties.
+I take the other varieties in stock on occation.
+My seeds are always 100% organic and EU approved for Sprouts and Microgreens.SEEDS IN THE SHOP

 That’s why some call sprouts a “superfood”.

-You can use your freshly cultivated sprouts in all dishes – See SPROUTS IN ANY DISH >
+You can use your freshly cultivated Sprouts in all dishes.

 Sprouts are available in all flavors from mild to spicy or strong.
 Their colors range from orange or green to light yellow, pink and dark violet.
 So there is always a sprout for any dish.